April 24, 2022

 If you’re looking for a morale boost to bring your team together, opt for an action packed activity like Corporate Survivor.
 Or, if you are hoping to build team communication skills, try a powerful and impactful activity like our Haka team building event.
 Not sure which activities will best fit your team’s needs?
 Filter our outdoor activities by “Outcomes” to find the best events for your team.

 2. What is your budget?

 Finding a free space outdoors might be easy for some but for others, a challenge.
 A suggestion would be to research public parks in your area with enough room to fit your team.
-Keep in mind you may need to spend a little for equipment that may be needed for your activity.
+Keep in mind you may need to spend a little on equipment that may be needed for your activity.
 Also, food and water might be something to consider.
 Stay under budget and stay away from stress!

 3. How does your team plan to stay “bonded” once the activities are over?

 Don’t let this be just one day of fun.
 Take your new skills back to the office to maximize results.
-In addition to this plan more activities for the future.
-Try not to stop your team building efforts!
+In addition to this, plan more activities for the future.
+Try not to stop your team-building efforts!

 Once you have answered the essential questions above, you can move on and plan the day!